(photo of Stafford House: “Perth: Spirit of Place”, John McQuarrie, p.143)

 James Brothers Hardware store, at the corner of Gore and Foster St., Perth, Ontario

-(photos of James Brothers Hardware and Shaws of Perth courtesy of ‘Perth Remembered’)
+(photos of James Brothers Hardware and Shaws of Perth from ‘Perth Remembered’)

 Shaws, on Gore Street, in Perth, ON